engity-com/bifroest/docs/reference/cli.md

 ---
-description: How to operate with Bifröst via its Command line interface (CLI) and what commands are available?
+description: How to operate with Bifröst via its Command Line Interface (CLI).
+What commands are available?
 ---

 # Command line interface (CLI)